-Does it matter whether or not me or my spouse file first?
+Does it matter whether I or my spouse file first?

 We have written an article on exactly the subject of filing first and whether it matters.
 Please check it out.

-How is the divorce summons and petition served on the respondent?
+How are the divorce summons and petition served on the respondent?

-Here is an article we hope you enjoy on how to service divorce papers and the common sense behind it.
+Here is an article on how to serve divorce papers, and the common sense behind it.

-Does the California divorce process allow alternatives to personal service of the summons and divorce petition if the respondent cannot be found or is evading service?
+Does the California divorce process allow alternatives to personal service?